Tyris/m3uGoogleMusicSync/README.md

     from musicsync import MusicSync
     ms = MusicSync()
     # Will prompt for Email and Password - if 2-factor auth is on you'll need to generate a one-time password
+    # The first time you use this (or another script that uses gmusicapi) you will be prompted to authenticate via an OAuth browser window

     # To sync a playlist
     ms.sync_playlist("c:/path/to/playlist.m3u")